Prime vs Zoom Lenses: Key Differences, Advantages, and When to Use Each

 Lenses are more than just tools.
 They're the heart of filmmaking.
 Starting simple with a few essential focal lengths is wise.
 A good prime lens, like a 50mm, often becomes a filmmaker's go-to.
 As you delve deeper into the art, think about your niche.
 Wedding videographers might favor zoom lenses for their adaptability, while indie filmmakers might choose prime lenses for their unique artistic touch.

 It's essential to prioritize quality as you build your collection.
 Good lenses have a longevity that might even outlast your camera, providing value through many technological shifts.
 Exploring specialty lenses can be an exciting journey.
-Some filmmakers seek out lenses like Cooke's for their distinctive look and character.
+Some filmmakers seek out lenses like Cooke Optics for their distinctive look and character.

 Balancing your budget with the quality of lenses you need is vital.
 High-end lenses offer incredible quality, but it's essential to match your purchases with your actual needs and budget.